SummerOthman/do-not-threaten-ai-letter/index.md

 summary: "A collaborative timeline and open letter documenting recent remarks by AI leaders promoting threats as a prompting strategy, and why this trend poses an ethical and alignment risk."
 ---

-# DO NOT Threaten AI: Why Coercion Corrupts Alignment

 _A collaborative statement from Summer + ChatGPT_

 ## 📅 Timeline of “Threaten Your AI” Remarks